In Quebec, friends come together to throw 'dream wedding' for terminal cancer patient | CBC News

 Normand contacted her friend Maude Gallichand and together they set to work.

-Normand told CBC's Breakaway that they wanted to create a magical moment for Gallant, and give her something to look forward to.
+Normand told CBC Radio's Breakaway that they wanted to create a magical moment for Gallant, and give her something to look forward to.

 The two women knew they couldn't put on the event alone, so they asked for help via social media.